 No person shall erect or use more than one main building on a lot in the R-1 zone.
-Up to two main buildings on a lot may be considered in the R-2, R-3, R-4 or C-2 zones by Site Plan Approval.
-More than two main buildings on a lot in the in the R-2, R-3, R-4 or C-2 zones that do not meet Cluster Development requirements may be considered by Development Agreement.
+Up to two main buildings on a lot may be considered in the R-2, R-LD4, R-3, R-LR, R-4, R-MDU or C-2 zones by Site Plan Approval.
+More than two main buildings on a lot in these zones that do not meet Cluster Development requirements may be considered by Development Agreement.